JordiPG05/Pan-Card-Tempering-Detection/README.md

 # Pan Card Tempering Detection

-Step to run application:
+### Step to run application:

-- Step 1:	Create the copy of the project.
+- Step 1:	Create the copy of the project

 - Step 2: Open command prompt and change your current path to folder where you can find 'app.py' file.